wmfs/tymly/README.md

 _An open source low-code platform that's built for collaboration_

 ## <a name="environment-variables"></a>Environment
-As discussed in the [installThis-here is a [monorepo](https://danluu.com/monorepo/).
+This here is a [monorepo](https://danluu.com/monorepo/).
 Each of the [packages](https://github.com/wmfs/tymly/tree/master/packages) maintained inside this repository are independently published on [npmjs.com](https://www.npmjs.com/).

 * __Ordinarily you should refer to each package's specific installation instructions.__